MicrosoftDocs/azure-devops-docs/docs/report/powerbi/active-bugs-sample-report.md

     > [!div class="mx-imgBorder"]
     > ![Connect to work tracking data](_img/create-report/get-data-2-onprem.png)

-2. Enter the URL for your server and collection, the same same project for which you defined the Active Bugs view.
+2. Enter the URL for your server and collection, the same project for which you defined the Active Bugs view.

 	![Azure DevOps Server dialog, Collection and project name](_img/create-report/specify-collection-project.png)
 ::: moniker-end